How to overcome social anxiety: 8 evidence-backed strategies to actually connect

 You don’t need to “fix” your anxiety to connect.
 You need environments—and habits—that don’t punish you for being human.

-Step 1: Stop Waiting to Feel Confident
+Step 1: Stop waiting to feel confident before socializing

 One of the biggest myths is that confidence comes first, then connection.